freistil/company-runbook/software/asana.md

 # Asana

-We use Asana for task and project management as well as for team discussions.
+We use Asana for task and project management.

 ## Due dates